Gardening 101: How to Start a Flower Garden

 Once again, look for variety for your annuals.
 Choose different heights, shapes, and colors.
 Choose tiny blooms, big blooms, and clusters.
 You get the idea!

-Next, begin to fill in the spaces between the tall annuals and work your way forward in height.
-This way, all the flowers will get seen and none of them will overshadow others as they grow.
+Next, begin to fill in the spaces between and under the tall plants to create layers, working your way forward in height.
+Generally, shorter plants go at the front and taller ones at the back.
+That way, all the flowers will get seen and none of them will overshadow others as they grow.

 Yes, summer may have most of the fun when it comes to flowers, but there can be a little bit of garden magic all year round.
 So try to choose plants with different blooming times.